 A Java Development Kit 1.4.x must be installed and can be downloaded from http://java/.sun/com.
-For installation is referred to the installation produre that comes with your JDK.
+For installation is refered to the installation produre that comes with your JDK.
+Ensure the JAVA HOME environment variabale is set (it should point to the top directory of the

-Ensure the JAVA_HOME environment variabale is set (it should point to the top directory of the JDK) because it is required by the Sync4j Server DS.
+Ensure the JAVA\HOME environment variabale is set (it should point to the top directory of the JDK) because it is required by the Sync4j Server DS.